TigerTrades-Project/trading-dashboard/data/README.md

 # Data

-This folder contains sample datasets, API responses, or CSV/JSON files
+This folder stores datasets, scripts for data collection, and transformations.

-used for development and testing.
+## Structure
+- `raw/` — Unprocessed data
+- `processed/` — Cleaned and ready-to-use data
+- `scripts/` — Python scripts for processing data

+## Guidelines
+- Do NOT commit sensitive data
+- Use `.gitignore` to exclude large files
+- Document any dataset source in `DATA_SOURCES.md`